Parshav14/OCR-and-Document-Search-Web-Application/README.md

-Here's a detailed and descriptive README file for your project, with emojis and easy-to-follow instructions.
-I've covered all the deliverables, from code submission to the deployment and live web app.

----

 # 📜 SnapExtract - Accurate OCR 🖼️✨

 Welcome to **SnapExtract** – an intuitive web application that extracts text from images with high accuracy, supporting both **English** and **Hindi** languages.
 This tool allows users to upload images, extract text, and search for specific keywords within the extracted text, all wrapped in a stylish and interactive interface.